MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/properties-accessibility.md

 **TabIndex** – Determines if the control participates in keyboard navigation.

+Keyboard navigation is an important aspect of any app.
+For many it is more efficient than using touch or a mouse and it enables screen readers for the visually impaired.
+The navigation order should:
+- mirror what is seen visually
+- should only have a tab stop at controls that are interactive
+- should follow either an intuitive across and then down "Z" order or a down and then across "reverse-N" order.

+The **TabIndex** property along with the [**Enhanced group** control](https://powerapps.microsoft.com/en-us/blog/enhanced-group-experimental-control-with-layout-control-and-nesting/) (experimental) are used to adjust the navigation order.

-This property has two valid values:
+The **TabIndex** property has two recommended values:

 | **TabIndex** value | Behavior | Default for |
 |--------------------|----------|-------------|
 | 0 | Control participates in keyboard navigation. | [**Button**](control-button.md), [**Text input**](control-text-input.md), [**Combo box**](control-combo-box.md), and other typically interactive controls. |
 | &minus;1 | Control does not participate in keyboard navigation. | [**Label**](control-text-box.md), [**Image**](control-image.md), [**Icon**](control-shapes-icons.md), and other typically non-interactive controls. |

-The navigation order is based on the relative **X** and **Y** property values of the controls, navigating first across and then down.
+The navigation order is based on the relative **X** and **Y** property values of the controls, navigating first across and then down in a "Z" pattern.
 If controls are dynamically moved on the screen, for example by having a formula for **X** or **Y** based on a timer or other control, the navigation order will change dynamically too.

-Use the [**Enhanced group control**](https://powerapps.microsoft.com/en-us/blog/enhanced-group-experimental-control-with-layout-control-and-nesting/) (experimental) to bundle controls that should be navigated together.
+Use the [**Enhanced group** control](https://powerapps.microsoft.com/en-us/blog/enhanced-group-experimental-control-with-layout-control-and-nesting/) (experimental) to bundle controls that should be navigated together or to create columns in a "reverse-N" pattern.
 At the top of the following example, the name fields are contained within an enhanced group control which causes navigation to proceed down before moving across.
-At the bottom of the example, no group controls are used, and navigation proceeds across and then down as normal.
+At the bottom of the example, no group controls are used, and navigation proceeds across and then down as normal which is not intuitive given the control groupings.

 ![Animation showing enhanced group control causing navigation to proceed down within a group before moving across](media/properties-accessibility/enhanced-group.gif)